dquinn25/day-7.md/day-7.md

 - Trim removes white space from start and end of the string

- - In javascript there are 6 data types 5 of them are described as simple or primitive data types the thicks is object and is referred to as a complex data type
+ - In javascript there are 6 data types 5 of them are described as simple or primitive data types the sixth is object and is referred to as a complex data type